 Events & Programs

-Take part in your choice of two out of three virtual workshops and a stimulating keynote.
+Take part in three virtual workshops and a stimulating keynote.
 These workshops are designed especially for educators addressing a broad spectrum of STEAM learning, highlighting key topics from each organization’s specific areas of expertise, taught by each organization’s staff and professional educators.

 Educator e-Newsletter Sign-Up

 To be notified about future events, sign up for our educator email list.